The Carey Federation

 Class Routines

-Homework is set on a Tuesday.
-We will continue to set homework on Mathletics and Reading Budies.
+Home learning for Maths is set on a Tuesday using the online learning platform Mathletics.
 It is important that children complete tasks set so that they have regular reinforcement and practise.

 It is a year 5/6 privilege to leave school on their own, once a permission form has been completed.
 Please appreciate, due to pupil safety being paramount, they are not permitted to walk younger siblings with them.
 The children are reminded regularly to return to school if their parent/carer is not in the usual meeting place.